Celiac Disease In Kids - why taking out gluten might not be enough

 allergy digestion food choices & feeding mood learning & behaviour

-Celiac Disease is an autoimmune condition in which the protein called Gliadin (which is a type of gluten) triggers the immune system to attack the cells of the body.
+Celiac Disease is an autoimmune condition in which a type of gluten protein called Gliadin triggers the immune system to attack the cells of the body.

-In conventional terms a Gluten Free Diet means you need to avoid the type of gluten called gliadin - it is found in wheat, rye and barley.
-You also need to avoid the food additives that are derived from those grains like malt extract, "spices" and modified food starch (and a long list of others).
+In conventional terms a Gluten Free Diet means you need avoid gliadin - a certain type of gluten found in wheat, rye and barley.
+You also need to avoid the food additives that are derived from those grains like malt extract, "spices" and modified food starch (and a long list of others), along with foods that may have been cross-contaminated with gliadin in processing and storage facilities.

 In someone with Celiac Disease, eating those foods will trigger the immune system to misfire and damage the body it is supposed to protect (hens the term auto-immunity).

-So it seems there's more to the Celiac story than adopting a gluten free diet.
+So if we want true health and resilience there's more to the Celiac story than adopting a gluten-free diet.

-New research on the effects of gluten show that taking out gluten doesn’t, on its own, reduce inflammation, calm the immune system or regenerate the damage that gluten has caused.
+New research on the effects of gluten shows that while taking out gluten is crucial, this doesn’t necessarily reduce the inflammation, calm the immune system or regenerate the damage that gluten has caused.

-A strict gluten free diet is critical for Celiacs.
-But most get little guidance on how to properly do that and end up doing it poorly.
+A strict gluten-free diet is critical for Celiacs.
+But guidance on how to do it without risking nutritional deficiency is crucial.

 Also, the digestive tracts of Celiacs have been shown to be lacking in important bacteria.
-Researchers are unclear as to whether the differences in the gut ecosystem are a cause or an effect of the disease (or both).
+Researchers are unclear as to whether these differences are a cause or an effect of the disease (or both).

-Remember one of my cardinal rules... whenever you take something out of the diet, you need to pay careful consideration to what you are adding in.
+One of my cardinal rules that I teach to all my clients is this... whenever you take something out of a child's diet, you need to pay careful consideration to what you are adding in.

 What Else Can Be Done?

-Avoiding wheat, rye, barley and additives derived from them is important.
+Avoiding wheat, rye, barley, cross-contamination, and additives derived from gluten is important.
 But there can be three more steps for the Celiac who wants resilient health:

-Immune dis-regulation can be triggered by proteins other than gliadin.
-Maybe another type of gluten, maybe corn or rice (corn has been shown in studies to be capable of causing the same intestinal damage in some celiacs as gliadin).
+Once the immune system is misfiring and the gut is destabilizied, the likelihood of other food sensitivities is high.
+Further immune dysregulation can be triggered by gluten proteins other than gliadin or maybe corn or rice.
+In fact, corn has been shown in studies to be capable of causing the same intestinal damage in some celiacs as gliadin.

-3. Many foods labelled gluten free have been shown to actually contain small amounts of gluten.
+Many foods labelled gluten-free have been shown to actually contain small amounts of gluten.
 Using digestive supplements containing specific enzymes and bacteria shown to break down gluten protein can help make sure any gluten that is accidentally consumed is neutralized in the small intestine before it can cause damage.
 This is really only an option if your child can swallow capsules.
-My recommendation is one called WheatRescue made by Microbiome Labs.

 Celiac Disease has been associated with digestive and neurologic conditions and we know now that digestive symptoms do not need to be present for celiac disease to be a consideration.

-If you do get a diagnosis of celiac disease it’s important to go on a healthy, nutrient dense gluten free diet but also to take those extra steps to support the immune system, address the microbiome and address the health of the intestinal lining.
+If your chlid gets a diagnosis of celiac disease it’s important to go on a healthy, nutrient-dense, gluten-free diet.
+But taking these extra steps will support the immune system, the microbiome, the health of the intestinal lining and your child's overall health and resilience

 -----